dawn-infra-labs/dawn-secure-transport/docs/design-decisions.md

 ### Motivation
 - establish RUTL as the foundational abstraction for all transports
 - treat Amalgamated Protocols as engineered, first‑class transports built on RUTL
-- ensure routing and discovery operate on stable, unified transport semantics
+- ensure routing and discovery operate on unified transport semantics
 - allow each layer to evolve independently without cross‑layer coupling

 ### Alternatives Considered